CAE submits CATS bid

 The Canadian government expects to award a ten year contract to the successful bidder by the end of 2016.

-Kratos Defense & Security Solutions has received a task order from KBR Wyle for an additional year of UH-1N aerial gunnery simulation training for the ...
+Kratos Defense & Security Solutions has received a $17.3 million follow-on task order to continue to provide training support to the Royal Saudi Naval Forces ...